askap-vast/vast-tools/FINDSOURCES.md

 ```

 ### Input CSV file
 To crossmatch many coordinates it's recommended to use a csv.
-Instead of entering coordaintes enter the name of the csv.
+Instead of entering coordinates, enter the name of the csv.
 The `--source-names` option is not used with CSV files.

 E.g.
 ```